 I will keep this list updated as I explore and learn more.
 Please let me know if you’ve found any other places that aid in a zero waste lifestyle!

 - Central Market: Buy fruits, veggies, mushrooms, (sometimes salad greens depending on the location), bulk flour, sugar, spices, nuts, granola, oats, candy, chocolate, tea, coffee, fresh bread all with your own bags.
-They do have bulk honey and nut butters as well — but I haven’t tried buying these with my own jar as I don’t know whether the cashiers can handle the whole tare process.
-I have brought my own jar for hummus in the olive bar section and used the scale there to tare + print my checkout label (which was a bit of a pain as it took a while to figure out).
+They do have bulk honey and nut butters as well — but I haven’t tried buying these with my own jar as they can’t handle the whole tare process (confirmed via Instagram in January 2020).

 … // Continue reading.